pcottle/learnGitBranching/README.md

 https://gruntjs.com/getting-started

-You'll also need `npm` to download all the dependencies of the project.
+You'll also need `yarn` to download all the dependencies of the project.

 The general workflow / steps are below: